 String conversion is a basic task in many Java projects.
-There are many ways to parse from int to string, where some of them are very simple.
+There are many ways to convert int to string in java, where some of them are very simple.

 1. Syntax of Integer.toString() method

 i: the integer to be converted.

 radix: the used base – number system in order to represent the string.

 The radix value is optional and if it is not set, the default value is 10, for the decimal base system.

 The returned value for both expressions is a

 radix parameter is used, the returned string is specified by the respective radix.